Solar-Falcon/win-loop/README.md

 to your `Cargo.toml`.

 Note 2:
-As of version 0.6.1, the `winit-default` feature has been added, which enables `winit`'s default features, except for `rwh_06`.
+In version 0.6.1, the `winit-default` feature has been added, which enables `winit`'s default features, except for `rwh_06`.
-It is enabled by default so that `docs.rs` can actually build the crate.
+It is enabled by default in 0.6.1 so that `docs.rs` can actually build the crate.

+In 0.6.2 and further it is disabled again in favour of using `[package.metadata.docs.rs]` which I discovered like 3 minutes after publishing 0.6.1.
+Sorry for the mess.
+0.6.0, 0.6.1 and 0.6.2 are fully interchangeable unless you turn off `default-features`, so there shouldn't be many problems from all this.

 ## Warning